Jakobi Meyers Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Meyers put up 15 receiving yards in his single career matchup, 15.0 more than his over/under for Sunday's game.
+- Meyers had 15 receiving yards in one career matchup against the Chargers, 42.5 fewer than his receiving yards prop bet over/under for Sunday's game (57.5).

-- Meyers did not have a touchdown catch in that matchup against the Chargers.
+- Meyers did not have a touchdown catch in that contest against the Chargers.

-- The 216.7 yards per game the Chargers are giving up through the air makes them the NFL's fourth-ranked pass defense.
+- The 216.7 passing yards the Chargers allow per game makes them the NFL's fourth-ranked pass defense this season.

-- The Chargers have allowed nine touchdowns through the air (1.5 per game).
-They are eighth in the league in that category.
+- At 1.5 passing TDs conceded per game, the Chargers defense is ranked eighth in the league.

 Recent Performances

-- In last week's matchup with the Jets, Meyers caught five passes for 44 yards while being targeted seven times.
+- In last week's game against the Jets, Meyers was targeted seven times and recorded five catches for 44 yards.

 Meyers' New England Teammates